 I like SocialPilot!
 Founded in 2014, it is way ahead of the competition because of an array of features such as after-sales support, attractive UI, natural setup process, detailed analytics and reporting and what not.
 Currently, it serves to more than 500 clients, and this is proof to the fact that SocialPilot is doing pretty well for itself.

-There are many features of the tool, but I am only going to discuss the ones specific to SocialPilot.
+There are many features of the free social media calendar tools, but I am only going to discuss the ones specific to SocialPilot.
 Have a look:

 a) Scheduling on Facebook using a third-party tool isn’t free from flaws.
 Have you noticed the name of the device used to program and publish just beside the time of publishing?
 That doesn’t happen if you use SocialPilot to automate.